marcinwiacek/requestor/readme.md

 * Generating execution reports

 # Installation
-You need NodeJS with SQLite3, for example in Ubuntu it's enough to execute just three commands:
+You need NodeJS with SQLite3, for example in Ubuntu it's enough to execute just two commands for installing and one for start:

 1. ```sudo snap install node --classic --channel=20```
 2. ```sudo npm install sqlite3```